 If the cancer has spread to the lungs, liver or other organs, surgery may only be a palliative measure (to relieve signs of straining to have bowel movements), as the survival time may not be improved.
 If lymph nodes inside the abdomen are enlarged (which is a sign that the cancer may have spread), they should also be removed by making an incision on the lower part of the abdomen.
 Very large, invasive lymph nodes may not be safely removed; therefore, chemotherapy may be recommended prior to surgery to shrink the nodes.
 Using ultrasound, the lymph nodes will be evaluated every two to three weeks, and surgery will commence once the nodes have become small enough to be safely removed.

 Surgical removal of the anal sac and its associated tumor has been shown to improve survival times and to help minimize clinical signs associated with the tumor.

 Chemotherapy is usually recommended if the tumor is malignant.
-This medication will be administered every two to three weeks via intravenous injection by our oncologist for a total of four to five treatments.
-The treatments are typically done on an outpatient basis and may take a total of 90 minutes to complete each visit.
-Unlike humans, most dogs do not lose their hair and usually have only mild side effects from the medication, which may include transient loss of appetite and vomiting.
+Consultation with a veterinary oncologist is recommended to determine optimal therapeutic options.
+Unlike humans, most dogs do not lose their hair and usually have only mild side effects from chemotherapy, which may include transient loss of appetite and vomiting.